GraphScope/GART/README.md

     binlog-do-db=...   # change the name to your database
     ```

-- Create a MySQL user for the log capturer ([Maxwell](https://github.com/zendesk/maxwell/blob/master/docs/docs/quickstart.md) or [Debezium](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-creating-user)):
+- Create a MySQL user for the log capture ([Maxwell](https://github.com/zendesk/maxwell/blob/master/docs/docs/quickstart.md) or [Debezium](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-creating-user)):
     ```
     # Create a user call "maxwell" with password "123456"
     # The host name part of the account name, if omitted, defaults to '%'.